Money Shot: The Pornhub Story: Synopsis

 The documentary, which presents interview footage without narration, opens with subjects recounting their first memories of watching pornography.
 It interviews sex workers and individuals associated with the Canadian corporation Pornhub, including former employees, journalists, and legal figures.
 It also shows the filming, editing, and organization involved in the work of pornographic performers Gwen Adora and Siri Dahl.

 Pornhub began as a free tube site to watch pirated content, comparable to LimeWire for music or The Pirate Bay for movies.
 It was founded by three Concordia University students and sold to Fabian Thylmann of Aylo, a data company, in 2010.
 After Thylmann was convicted of tax evasion, Pornhub and Aylo came under the control of Feras Antoon and David Tassillo and investor Bernd Bergmair.
 Pornhub gained traction through search engine optimization (SEO) and turned a profit through advertisements and promotions.
 However, pornographic performers were unable to monetize their content on the website until the Modelhub feature in 2018.

 A civil lawsuit against Pornhub has 30 plaintiffs; it is led by lawyer Michael Bowe.
 The plaintiffs state that the company is complicit in non-consensual pornography that featured them, including revenge porn, videos of rape, and videos of child sexual abuse.
 Bowe accuses Pornhub of racketeering.
 On this subject, Dani Pinter, a representative of the National Center on Sexual Exploitation (NCOSE), criticizes child sexual exploitation on Pornhub.

 The topic of child pornography victims is the subject of a 2020 article for The New York Times by Nicholas Kristof: "The Children of Pornhub".
 Around the same time, the Christian non-profit Exodus Cry led a campaign, '#Traffickinghub', that opposed sex trafficking content on Pornhub.
-Sex workers in the documentary characterize Exodus Cry as a far-right organization founded by an Evangelical preacher, whose mission is to end all sex work.
-They say a similar thing of NCOSE, which was formerly called Morality in Media.
+Sex workers in the documentary characterize Exodus Cry as a far-right organization founded by an Evangelical preacher, whose mission is to end all sex work, and regard NCOSE, which was formerly called Morality in Media, in a smiliar light.